meerasahib/meerablog1/src/pages/2017-07-13-hello-world/index.md

 ## About me

 I'm a 30s something developer living in jeddah,Saudi Arabia.
 I graduated from Anna  University (in chennai) with a degree in Electronics and communication  that I've translated into my current career as firmware developer.
-My current employer is Huta Group.

 ### Technical interests